nagomiso/shiokobu/README.md

 A simple wrapper for [natto-py](https://github.com/buruzaemon/natto-py).
 It's to allow to pickle of MeCab object.

-"ShioKobu" means pikled sea kelp with solt in Japanese.
+"ShioKobu" means pickled sea kelp with salt in Japanese.

 # Usage